ibm-cloud-docs/vpc/security-groups-default.md

    Disabling SSH connections prohibits the license registration for RedHat Enterprise Linux.
 This can result in provisioning failures.
    {: important}

-   To add rules in your default security group, run the follwoing command:
+   To add rules in your default security group, run the following command:

    ```sh
    ibmcloud is security-group-rule-add GROUP DIRECTION PROTOCOL [--port-min PORT_MIN] [--port-max PORT_MAX]